jdmulligan/JETSCAPE-analysis/README.md

     - `-it` runs the container with an interactive shell.
     - `-v` mounts a shared folder between your machine (at ~/jetscape-user) and the container (at /home/jetscape-user/shared), through which you can transfer files to and from the container.
 You can edit the locations as you like.
     - `--name` (optional) sets a name for your container, for convenience.
 Edit it as you like.
+    - `--user $(id -u):$(id -g)` runs the docker container with the same user permissions as the current user on your machine (since docker uses the same kernel as your host machine, the UIDs are shared).

 3. Build JETSCAPE as usual:
     ```